-Cincinnati Leukemia lawyer reviewing Household Toxins and the Causes of Leukemia & Other Cancers
+Cincinnati Leukemia lawyer reviewing Household Toxins, Roundup Exposure and the Causes of Leukemia & Other Cancers

 Several studies in recent years have linked chemical exposure at home and work to cases of leukemia.
 Children born to parents employed in certain occupations that have chemical exposures are more likely to develop the deadly disease.

 Environmental contaminants and known carcinogens are used in many applications in agriculture, industry, home and garden.
+Using Roundup and other weedkillers may raise the risk of developing cancer.
 Contact an experienced leukemia lawyer to investigate the cause of illness.

 Joe Lyon is a highly-rated Cincinnati, Ohio personal injury and leukemia lawyer representing plaintiffs nationwide in a wide variety of toxic tort claims.